 - An enhanced professional network of ee360 Community EE Fellows and leaders in environmental education, conservation, community resilience, and other disciplines

 - Increased access to relevant practices and resources through NAAEE’s professional development opportunities on eePRO

 - Full financial support to attend a five-day Leadership Institute July 8-13, 2018 at the Airlie Conference Center in Warrenton, VA

 - $1,200 scholarship to attend the 2018 Annual NAAEE conference in Spokane, WA

 - Technical assistance in planning and implementing an EE Action Project

 - Individual and organizational recognition through ee360 and NAAEE

-The application period for the 2018 ee360 Community EE Fellowship is NOW OPEN!
-Open to residents of North America only.
+The application period for the 2018 ee360 Community EE Fellowship has closed.

 Thank you to all who have submitted their applications, we look forward to reviewing them.

 For any issues regarding your previously submitted application, please email email@example.com.